 Dear Tieng and Pepper,

 Congratulations on your Dog Lovers win, I am thrilled to have Pepper trial our products and to follow her story.
-To hear that she has always been an itchy pup, and to know you have tried so many things, must make you wonder what else you can do.
+To hear that she has always been an itchy pup, and to know you have tried so many things, I feel you must wonder, what else you can do.

 As you will have experienced thus far there are no magic potions, and if you've already looked into both internal/external allergies with your Vet, then it's possible you may just have a pup with very sensitive skin (i.e. maybe grass/environmental sensitivities).
 The mixed breeds especially, cavoodles, moodles, labradoodles, groodles and poodles have rather sensitive skin - other breeds like pugs, bulldogs, frenchies, shih tzu’s and many more are also susceptible.
-We cannot tell you why.
+No one can tell us why.

 But this is what we do know:

 Dry skin causes itching and itching causes inflammation, further scratching can cause breakage of the skin, bacteria gets in then hello... skin disease.
 We also know that medicated shampoos kill bacteria (it's what they are formulated to do), but they also dry the skin... and so the cycle would seem to repeat.
 This is all logical thinking.

 Fleas - I haven’t seen fleas on a dog for a very long time (rescue dogs aside) - so not usually a factor.
 With great products like Nexgard & Bravecto on the market, Fleas are no longer the enemy.

 Allergies - Sadly, whatever is causing Pepper to itch will probably always do so - I am just continually amazed as to how many dogs are on medication, antibiotics and/or steroids to counteract their plight.
 It is soul-destroying.